SkylineCommunications/dataminer-docs/connector-help/connector_help/CEDF_CDM_Qx_SNMP.md

 ### Modulator

-This **page** shows tables with the Status, Primary Settings and Additionsl Settings of the Tx
+This **page** shows tables with the Status, Primary Settings and Additional Settings of the Tx

 ### Demodulator

-This **page** shows tables with the Status, Primary Settings and Additionsl Settings os the Rx
+This **page** shows tables with the Status, Primary Settings and Additional Settings of the Rx

 ### Monitor

 - **EventLog**: This **subpage** shows a table with all the Stored Events received
-- **Stat¡stics**: This **subpage** shows a table with all the Stored Stat¡stics, and allows the configuration of the receptios of the stat¡stics
+- **Stat¡stics**: This **subpage** shows a table with all the Stored Statistics, and allows the configuration of the reception of the statistics
 - **Rx**: This **subpage** shows the relevant information about the Rx, as the BER Multiplier, Buffer Fill State, Frequency Offset, Signal Level and Eb No
 - **CNC**: This **subpage** shows the Slot, the Ratio, the Delay and Offset Freq of the **CNC**